 Founded by Father Junipero Serra in 1779, Mission San Francisco de Asis, also known as Mission Dolores, is the oldest structure in San Francisco.
 The mission and the city that surrounds it was named after St. Francis of Assisi, the founder of the Franciscan Order.
 The Mission Dolores has gone through several repairs and renovations since its founding and the mission's original adobe structure still stands on-site, as well as a section of the original cemetery.
 The mission was the first location to be designated by the City of San Francisco as a protected historical landmark in 1968.

-The gleaming centerpiece of Santa Clara University, this Spanish outpost has undergone numerous facelifts to reach its present-say standing.
+The gleaming centerpiece of the Santa Clara University, this Spanish outpost has undergone numerous facelifts to reach its present-day standing.
 Behind the ornate, ecru-hued facade are tales and religious stories which date back as far as 1777.
-The eighth Spanish mission founded along El Camino Real, this mission strongly upholds the principles of the Franciscan order.
-The mission church is ornamented with a string of ornate interiors, plus, a huge wooden cross that fronts it, only add to its charm.
+The eighth Spanish mission founded along the El Camino Real, this mission strongly upholds the principles of the Franciscan order.
+The mission church is ornamented with a string of ornate interiors along with a huge wooden cross that fronts it and adds to its charm.
 Topped by rustic wooden roofs, the mission is awash in quintessential semblances of Neo-colonial architecture.
 Named after Saint Clare of Assisi, the mission today serves as a magnanimous chapel for the university students.

 Established under the Franciscan order in 1797, the Mission San Juan Bautista is a Spanish mission whose name is extended to the city it calls home.
 The mission is centered around emerald landscapes, and its premises are home to a nunnery, the living quarters of the fathers and ancient soldiers dormitories also form a part of the mission.
 The interior of the mission has a gorgeous altar and the floor of the church is adorned with intricate paintings of animals.
 Its cemetery served as a resting place for many Christian natives that inhabited this land and Padre Esteban Tapis, under whose leadership the mission's choir had bloomed, is also buried here.
 A landmark of religious tolerance and cultural synthesis, Mission San Juan Bautista is worth your admiration.